-- f) A drop of any number of grid positions at the driver's next Event. - g) Exclusion from the results. - h) Suspension from the driver's next Event. - 16.4 Should the stewards decide to impose either of the penalties under Article 16.3a), b) or c), the following procedure will be followed: - a) The stewards will give written notification of the penalty which has been imposed to the competitor concerned and will ensure that this information is also displayed on the official messaging system. - b) With the exception of Article 16.3a) above, from the time the stewards' decision is notified on the official messaging system the relevant driver may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 16.3c), proceeding to his garage where he shall remain for the period of the time penalty. - However, unless the driver was already in the pit entry for the purpose of serving his penalty, he may not carry out the penalty after the safety car has been deployed.
-The number of times the driver crosses the Line behind the safety car will be added to the maximum number of times he may cross the Line on the track. - c) Whilst a car is stationary in the pit lane as a result of incurring a penalty under Article 16.3(a) above it may not be worked on until the car has been stationary for at least five seconds. - d) Whilst a car is stationary in the pit lane as a result of incurring a time penalty under
+- g) A drop of any number of grid positions at the driver's next Event. - h) Exclusion from the results. - i) Suspension from the driver's next Event. - 16.4 Should the stewards decide to impose either of the penalties under Article 16.3(a), (b), (c) or (d), the following procedure will be followed : - a) The stewards will give written notification of the penalty which has been imposed to the competitor concerned and will ensure that this information is also displayed on the official messaging system. - b) With the exception of Articles 16.3(a) and (b) above, from the time the stewards' decision is notified on the official messaging system the relevant driver may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 16.3(d), proceeding to his garage where he shall remain for the period of the time penalty.

+However, unless the driver was already in the pit entry for the purpose of serving his penalty, he may not carry out the penalty after the safety car has been deployed.
+The number of times the driver crosses the Line behind the safety car will be added to the maximum number of times he may cross the Line on the track.

-Article 16.3(c) above it may not be worked on.
-However, if the engine stops it may be started after the time penalty period has elapsed. - e) Any breach or failure to comply with Articles 16.4b) or c) may result in the car being excluded.
+- c) Whilst a car is stationary in the pit lane as a result of incurring a penalty under Articles 16.3(a) or (b) above it may not be worked on until the car has been stationary for at least five seconds. - d) Whilst a car is stationary in the pit lane as a result of incurring a time penalty under Article 16.3(d) above it may not be worked on.
+However, if the engine stops it may be started after the time penalty period has elapsed. - e) Any breach or failure to comply with Articles 16.4(c) or (d) may result in the car being excluded.